113ll3/Ibmclouddocscli/idt/commands.md

 ### debug command parameters
 {: #debug-parameters}

-The following parameters are exclusive to the `debug` command and assist with debugging an application.
+The following parameters are exclusive to the `debug` command and assist with debugging an app.
 There are [more parameters](#command-parameters) that are shared with other commands.

 #### `container-port-map-debug`
 {: #port-map-debug}